Are you wondering which meat chicken breeds you should raise, Cornish Cross or Freedom Ranger?

 Can Be Aggressive

 Because they reach maturity more quickly, Rangers may become aggressive.
-This is usually only an issue if you raise a straight run flock.
+This is usually only an issue if you raise a straight-run flock.
 With all males, they will do the squeaky teenage chicken crow, but won’t run around and chase each other the way they do when the ladies are around.
-We have never once had them turn that aggression towards people, including our children.
+We have never once had them turn that aggression toward people, including our children.

 A good article, but I saw no mention of animal welfare issues.
 Cornish cross, with their various health problems, are likelier to suffer chronic and/or acute pain in their short lives.
 To me, that is an issue worth considering.